anshium/anshium.github.io/cg_codebase.md

 Here we make a few observations:
 - The struct also has a Scene struct inside it.
 - It also has a Texture struct inside it.
-The texture struct is named outputImage.
+The texture struct is named `outputImage`.

-There is also this cute little render() function which is very long. <i>So long that `long` had to be written twice. </i>
+There is also this cute little `render()` function which is very long. <i>So long that `long` had to be written twice. </i>

 <b> What does the Integrator function do? </b>